|

 in soft water to form calcium carbonate: Ca2+

-(aq) + CO32- (aq)
+(aq) + CO32- (aq) -->

-CaCO3 (s) Calcium carbonate is a
+Calcium carbonate (18) is a

-precipitate, i.e., a solid (s), insoluble in H2O and notorious for forming a kind of cement on surfaces where it’s
+precipitate, i.e., a solid (s), insoluble in H2O (at least

 not wanted.
 It also interferes with